 It’s traditional to dance with a partner, but you don’t need to bring one.
 Part of the fun of a social dance is meeting new people to dance with, so you can come on your own.
 Of course, if you’d rather dance all afternoon with your own partner or friends, that’s fine too.

 Did you mention tea and cake?

 Absolutely!
 There’s a break in the middle for a cup of tea or coffee and a nice, big slice of cake.
-It’s included in the ticket price, and feel free to come back for a top up of tea – we know all that dancing is thirsty work.
+It’s included in the ticket price – we know all that dancing is thirsty work.
 We also have a bar open throughout, if you fancy something a little stronger.